Main Menu

 • For menu entries 6 and 7, an additional USB-WiFi adapter is required in most cases.

 • You can only use one Internet connection.
-Especially if you don’t get the Internet via Ethernet cable (eth0), you have to remove the cable.
-Otherwise, TorBox thinks you have a client on that cable, which is not the case and probably will block loading Tor (this is the case if the menu entry 3 shows you just a blank screen).
+Especially if you don’t have Internet access via an Ethernet cable (eth0), you must remove the cable.
+Otherwise, TorBox assumes there is a client on that cable, which is not the case and will likely block Tor loading (this is the case if menu entry 3 shows a blank screen).

-• TorBox is configured as a DHCP client, which means that the router has to give TorBox all necessary network information (usually, the router is configured like that).
+• TorBox is configured as a DHCP client, which means the router must provide TorBox with all necessary network information (the router is usually configured that way).
 If that doesn’t work, check out this FAQ entry.

 VPN